-A portion of Actavis Generics UK's business will transfer and be retained by Teva UK Limited, which will add substantially to Teva UK Limited's Generics, Over-the-counter and Specialty portfolios, and, in turn will add to Teva UK Limited's revenues and profitability going forwards.
+In September 2016 a portion of Actavis Generics UK business was transferred and is retained by Teva UK Limited, which adds substantially to Teva UK Limited's Generics, Over-the-counter and Specialty portfolios, and, in turn to Teva UK Limited's revenues.
+Integration costs incurred during this transfer of business £2,627,000 are disclosed as exceptional items.